bingsoorim/curly-guacamole/README.md

-# Noom
+# Zoom

-Implementing Zoom using NodeJS, WebRTC and Websockets.
+Trying something fun using NodeJS, WebRTC and Websockets (SocketIO).